swift-conductor/conductor-client-golang/docs/readme/workers.md

     Value   float64
 }

-// SimpleWorker function accepts Task as input and returns TaskOutput as result
+// CustomWorker function accepts Task as input and returns TaskOutput as result
-//If there is a failure, error can be returned and the task will be marked as FAILED func SimpleWorker(t *model.WorkerTask) (interface{}, error) {
+//If there is a failure, error can be returned and the task will be marked as FAILED func CustomWorker(t *model.WorkerTask) (interface{}, error) {
     taskResult := &TaskOutput{
         Keys:    []string{"Key1", "Key2"},
         Message: "Hello World",